jon-harper/jon-harper.github.io/docs/abs/printing.md

 ### Filtration and Fire Safety

-Temperature control does not have to be built-in to an enclosure, but for safety, it should be present.
+Temperature control does not have to be built in to an enclosure but should be present for safety.
 An enclosure with sufficient heat production (and insulation) may reach temperatures that risk electrical fires.
 An enclosure should have the ability to monitor the air temperature and cool the air.
 The most common method of cooling is through an exhaust vent, whether filtered or unfiltered.[^c5]

-Some enclosures have active heating elements to reach extreme temperatures; these are uncommon outside of high-end commercial printers.[^c7] For safety reasons, the hobbyist printer design group [VORON Design](https://vorondesign.com/) notably does not allow discussion of active heating methods in their online communities.
+Some enclosures have active heating elements[^c1] to reach extreme temperatures; these are uncommon outside of high-end commercial printers.[^c7] For safety reasons, the hobbyist printer design group [VORON Design](https://vorondesign.com/) notably does not allow discussion of actively heated chambers in their online communities.

 Continuous filtration or a venting mechanism is necessary to remove styrene and other VOCs given off by ABS.
 At a minimum, ABS air filtration requires coconut shell (acid-free)[^c6] activated carbon to remove styrene from the air.
 Adding a HEPA filter removes larger microplastics that may also be hazardous.

 <figure markdown>
 ![The SUAFT air filter](img/suaft_filter.jpg)
 <figcaption markdown>
-An activated carbon and HEPA air filter with two fans: 1) dedicated internal filter fan (bottom) and 2) exhaust fan (top).
-Source: Jon Harper/[SUAFT](https://jon-harper.github.io/air_filter)
+An activated carbon and HEPA air filter with two fans: 1) dedicated internal filter fan (bottom) and 2) exhaust fan (top). <br>Source: Jon Harper/[SUAFT](https://jon-harper.github.io/air_filter)
 </figcaption>
 </figure>